 This section presents a summary of the frameworks for implementing the best practice entrepreneurial curriculum.
 The framework is based on the combination insights from the critical analysis of the research data and ideas from the QAA and BMAS blueprints.
 The BMAS 2007 provides the baseline for the curriculum content of the subject matter knowledge of REM while the QAA provides framework for embedding entrepreneurial mindset, skills and attributes in specific core REM courses.
-The ultimate goal of entrepreneurial behaviours.
+The ultimate goal of entrepreneurship education is to develop entrepreneurial effectiveness by manifesting entrepreneurial behaviours.
 Figure 10.5 below presents the framework for developing entrepreneurial effectiveness.
 The model illustrates the various avenues for developing entrepreneurial effectiveness both within and outside curriculum.
 Interest in this research is on the process of developing entrepreneurial effectiveness within formal education i.e. within the higher education system.